 Overview of the ESF

 The European Social Fund created in 1957, is the European Union’s main financial instrument for investing in people.
 The specific objectives of the ESF are to help prevent and fight unemployment; to make Europe's workforce and companies better equipped to face new challenges and to prevent people losing touch with the labour market through investment in education, skills and employment support.
-Ireland has received over €7 billion from the European Social Fund since Ireland's accession to the EU in 1973.
+By the end of the current round Ireland will have received over €7 billion from the ESF since joining the EU in 1973.

 Activities supported by the ESF include: -